jthuraisamy/markovTextStego.js/README.md

 markovTextStego.js
 ==================

 This is a text steganography library for JavaScript adapted from [Hernan Moraldo](http://www.hernan.moraldo.com.ar/)'s [reference implementation](https://github.com/hmoraldo/markovTextStego) for &ldquo;[An Approach for Text Steganography Based on Markov Chains](http://www.41jaiio.org.ar/sites/default/files/3_WSegI_2012.pdf)&rdquo;.
 This method produces more natural looking and less easily detectable texts than other Markov-based systems.
-This implementation supports values where n &ge; 1.
+This implementation supports values of n &gt; 2 for the n-gram model.

 An online interactive demo is available [**here**](http://jthuraisamy.github.io/markovTextStego.js/).